 6. Medium Length Butterfly Haircut

-Medium length butterfly haircut is the perfect option for those who do not want the hassle of extra long length but still want their layers to be visible.
+Medium length butterfly haircut (or shoulder length butterfly haircut) is the perfect option for those who do not want the hassle of extra long length but still want their layers to be visible.
 In fact, the hairstyle itself is a sort of blend between long and short hair as the shortest layers are cut around chin level, with the rest of the hair typically falling around shoulder level.
 If you are someone who prefers to stick to the classics, then this is for you!

 7. Brad Mondo Butterfly Haircut